See how well you suit this job in Career Planner.

-Full details of the training required to become a Health & Care Professions Council (HCPC) registered educational psychologist are available from the British Psychological Society (BPS) .
+Full details of the training required to become a registered educational psychologist with the Health and Care Professions Council (HCPC) are available from the British Psychological Society (BPS) .
 You will need the following qualifications:

 For acceptance onto a postgraduate course, you will need to be able to demonstrate that you have relevant experience of working with children in educational, childcare, or community settings.
 Usually you will be required to provide evidence of at least one year's full-time experience and sometimes two years may be required.